-Unfortunately for their shareholders it didn’t work out that way.
+Unfortunately for their shareholders, it didn’t work out that way.

 They didn’t have enough surplus capital to support the amount of premiums they were writing, and when the stock market bubble burst both companies saw their too-small capital bases shrink even further, which led to rights issues, dividend cuts and so on.

-Amlin escaped that fate, but cut its equity exposure in September 2011 shortly after the 9/11 attack and focused instead on making money the old fashioned way, through sound and profitable underwriting.
+Amlin escaped that fate, but cut its equity exposure in September 2011 shortly after the 9/11 attack and focused instead on making money the old-fashioned way, through sound and profitable underwriting.

 So here is another simple rule of thumb to avoid insurance companies that are losing money on their core underwriting business:

-Banks and insurance companies can be horribly complex things to understand.
+In summary, banks and insurance companies can be horribly complex things to understand.
 However, the combination of these simple rules of thumb may help to reduce the time it takes to analyse them and ensure that only the most prudent financial and non-financial companies make it into a defensive portfolio.